Download this example as a Jupyter notebook or a Python script.

 The external data source defines a flat list of items.
 Each item has at least the following:

-Items that refer to materials, processes, and transport stages correspond to records in Granta MI which contain the relevant sustainability metrics for these items.
+Items that refer to materials, processes, and transport stages correspond to records in Granta MI that contain the relevant sustainability metrics for these items.
 As a result, these items contain both a human-readable name field and a Granta_MI_Record_GUID field.
 In this scenario, the system that provided the data source contains the direct material assignments from Granta MI.

 Components#